Becky Kelly Piano Lessons

 Joyful Piano Lessons Designed for the Student's Learning Style

 My primary goal as a piano teacher is to facilitate a joyful connection with music that enriches all areas of your child's development.
-Music education is about more than learning to play an instrument or sing.
-Piano lessons are also about language, expression, math, relationships, reasoning and the list goes on!
+Music education is about more than learning to play an instrument or sing, it's also about language, expression, math, relationships, reasoning and the list goes on!

 But, ultimately, music education should bring joy, and when it does, the other benefits come about naturally.